 To exit, walk along Pak Kong Ancient Trail and proceed downhill to Pak Kong.
 You will be greeted with the magnificent views of Port Shelter of Sai Kung.
 Go pass a bamboo tunnel towards the end of this walk to conclude the visit to the villages.

-The routes on this website are listed to be conveniently accessible by public transport, which may differ from the actual alignment of the ancient trail.
+The route on this website is introduced to be conveniently accessible by public transport, which may differ from the actual alignment of the ancient trail.

 Keep the noise down in the countryside

 Respect villagers and their properties

 Do not enter private places or architectures that might pose hazards of collapsing

 Do not climb on or take away any item in the village